Sadie Hough

 Whether you are familiar with counselling or have never considered it before, I would love to hear from you.

 Email me to book an initial session.
 It will be a chance to get to know each other and see if I’m the right counsellor for you.
-You can choose a full hour session or a shorter half-hour one, whichever feels most comfortable for you.
+I aim to respond to emails within 24 hours.

 In the meantime if you'd like more information please visit my website, or send me an email with your questions.